-By connecting a plan file in Habitat Builder, you can trigger automated package rebuilds any time your repo (containing the plan file) is updated.
+By connecting a plan file in Habitat Builder, you can trigger automated package rebuilds whenever a change is merged into the

-To connect a Plan, view one of your origins (while signed in), click on the Connect a plan file button, and complete the following steps:
+To connect a plan to Builder, view one of your origins (while signed in), click the Connect a plan file button, and complete the following steps:

 - Install the Builder GitHub App

 - Choose the GitHub organization and repository containing your Habitat plan